-The debt securities held at August 26, 2017, had effective maturities ranging from less than one year to approximately three years.
-The Company did not realize any material gains or losses on its marketable securities during fiscal 2017, 2016 or 2015.
+The debt securities held at August 27, 2016, had effective maturities ranging from less than one year to approximately three years.
+The Company did not realize any material gains or losses on its sale of marketable securities during fiscal 2016, fiscal 2015 or fiscal 2014.

-The Company holds 51 securities that are in an unrealized loss position of approximately \$164 thousand at August 26, 2017.
+The Company holds 49 securities that are in an unrealized loss position of approximately \$81 thousand at August 27, 2016.
 The Company has the intent and ability to hold these investments until recovery of fair value or maturity, and does not deem the investments to be impaired on an other than temporary basis.
-In evaluating
+In evaluating whether the securities are deemed to be impaired on an other than temporary basis, the Company considers factors such as the duration and severity of the loss position, the credit worthiness of the investee, the term to maturity and its intent and ability to hold the investments until maturity or until recovery of fair value.

-Included above in total marketable securities are \$85.4 million and \$61.8 million of marketable securities transferred by the Company's insurance captive to a trust account to secure its obligations to an insurance company related to future workers' compensation and casualty losses as of August 26, 2017 and August 27, 2016, respectively.
+Included above in total marketable securities are \$61.8 million and \$45.6 million of marketable securities transferred by the Company's insurance captive to a trust account to secure its obligations to an insurance company related to future workers' compensation and casualty losses as of August 27, 2016 and August 29, 2015, respectively.